fvalens11/DATA3402.Spring.2025/README.md

 ## How to reproduce results

+*Download and import into Python Notebook (Numpy, Pandas, Matplotlib, and Scikit-learn) *Download csv files from Kaggle Challenge website (Refer to "Data", "Training" and "Project Evaluation" subheadings for exact instructions/explanations)

 ### Overview of files in repository

 * 2 notebooks:
 * Readable Final: A notebook that is readable and easily understandable